RedisLabsModules/redisml/README.md

 ```
 #### Description
 Add nodes to a tree in the forest.
 This command adds one or more nodes to the tree in the forest that's stored under `key`.
-Trees are identified by numeric ids, `treeid`, that must begin at 0 and incremented by exactly 1 for each new tree.
+Trees are identified by numeric IDs, `treeid`, that must begin at 0 and be incremented by exactly 1 for each new tree.

 Each of the nodes is described by its path and definition.
 The `path` argument is the path from the tree's root to the node.
 A valid path always starts with the period character (`.`), which denotes the root.
-Optionally, the root may be followed by left or right branches ,denoted by the characters `l` and `r`, respectively.
+Optionally, the root may be followed by left or right branches, denoted by the characters `l` and `r`, respectively.
 For example, the path _".lr"_ refers to the right child of the root's left child.

 A node in the decision tree can either be a splitter or a terminal leaf.
 Splitter nodes are either numerical or categorical, and are added using the `NUMERIC` or `CATEGORIC` keywords.
 Splitter nodes also require specifying the examined attribute (`attr`) as well as the value (`val`) used in the comparison made during the branching decision. `val` is expected to be a double-precision floating point value for numerical splitters, and a string for categorical splitter nodes.